-Email personal concerns, including grading questions, to the professor privately using the Canvas platform's messaging.
+Email personal concerns, including grading questions, to the professor and head TA.
+If you have a grading concern, also include your grader in the CC line.
 Do NOT submit posts of a personal nature to the discussion board.

-Email will be checked at least twice per day Monday through Friday.
-On Saturday, email is checked once per day.
+Email will be checked at least once per day Monday through Friday.
 During the week, the Professor or one of the TAs will respond to all emails within 24 hours; on weekends and holidays, allow up to 48 hours.
 If there are special circumstances that will delay a response, I will make an announcement to the class.